 - Traumatic injury and emergencies (such as fractures, skin wounds and lacerations, correction of gastric dilatation-volvulus, and exploratory (abdominal/thoracic) surgery

-- Orthopedic surgeries (such as total hip replacements (THRs), cruciate ligament surgeries (TPLOs), and arthroscopy for joint exploration).
+- Orthopedic surgeries (such as surgery for hip dysplasia, cruciate ligament surgeries (TTA and lateral suture), and luxating patellas).

-- Soft tissue surgeries (such as tumor/cancer removal and correction of congenital defects).
+- Soft tissue surgeries (such as tumor/cancer removal, intestinal surgery, liver surgery, bladder surgery, airway surgery and correction of congenital defects).

 - Neurological surgeries (such as herniated discs and spinal injuries).

 While your general practitioner veterinarian can diagnose and treat many health problems, certain diseases and conditions require the care of a doctor who has had specialized, intensive surgical training in order to provide the very best outcome for your pet.
-Your veterinary surgeon will work closely with your general practitioner veterinarian, as well as'"depending on your pet's condition'"other board certified specialists in internal medicine, veterinary oncology, veterinary neurology, and veterinary radiology.
+Your veterinary surgeon will work closely with your general practitioner veterinarian, as well as other board certified specialists in internal medicine, critical care, veterinary oncology, veterinary neurology, and veterinary radiology.

 Why Does My Pet Need A Veterinary Surgeon?

 Just as your own primary care physician may feel the need to refer you to the care of a specialist from time to time, your general practitioner veterinarian may feel your pet needs the additional expertise of a board certified surgeon for certain surgeries.
-In fact, many general practitioner veterinarians refer all but the most routine of surgeries to specialists'"orthopedic and neurology cases, reconstructive surgeries, tumor removals, etc.
+In fact, many general practitioner veterinarians refer all but the most routine of surgeries to specialists.
+This includes orthopedic and neurology cases, reconstructive surgeries, tumor removals, etc.